Professional Pyrotechnic Operator/Fireworks Crew Training Set Pieces - "Words and Logos Made of Fire" - (Lance Work)

 Set Piece Setup

-Step One - Arrange and secure different sections
+Step 1 - Arrange and secure different sections.

 If you have a small, one section set piece, skip to step two.
 Some set pieces are large enough that they are fabricated and shipped in sections.
 If so, arrange the sections on a flat surface, and secure them together using bailing wire, as shown in the picture to the right.

-Step Two - Secure the uprights to the frame
+Step 2 - Secure the uprights to the frame.

-Step Three - Insert electric matches in each section
+Step 3 - Insert electric matches in each section.

 Insert an electric match in each section of the set piece as shown in the picture below.
 This will serve to have an ignition which occurs evenly over the length of the set piece, and provide redundancy.

-Step Four - Secure any loose match ends from differnt sections together
+Step 4 - Secure any loose match ends from different sections together.

 Particularly if the set piece comes shipped in sections, there will be loose match leads at the end of each section.
 These match leads need to be secured from section to section in as many places as possible, for the same reason mentioned in step three.
 There could be one of two different types of match used, either sticky match (top, above right picture) or quick match (bottom, above right picture).

-Step Five - Pound the highway stakes into the ground
+Step 5 - Pound the highway stakes into the ground.

 For this step, it is important to have brought a sledge hammer with you.
 First position the set piece in the spot you want it for show time.
 Then line up the highway stakes with the two by fours.
 Now your ready to pound the stakes into the ground as shown in the picture to the right.
 Note that steps three, four, and five are interchangeable, as it really doesn't matter which order you complete these in.

-Step Six - Secure the stakes to the two by fours
+Step 6 - Secure the stakes to the two by fours.

 After all the stakes are in the ground (as shown in the picture above), you raise the set piece and apply a couple turns of bailing wire around the two by four and stakes.
 I typically use one piece towards the bottom of the stake and one towards the top as shown in the picture below.

-Step Eight - Run zip wire from electric match
+Step 8 - Run zip wire from electric match.

-All of your electric matches must now be wired into one circuit, as shown in the picture below.
-I personally use a parellel scheme since the multiple matches in this case is for redundancy.
+All of your electric matches must now be wired into one circuit.
+I personally use a parallel scheme since the multiple matches in this case is for redundancy.
 Attach these wires to a piece of zip wire which will be run to your firing slave.
 At this point, you will also want to apply some type of simple strain relief to the e-match wires, such as wrapping them around a nail to avoid gravity from pulling them out of the set piece.